kandulaganesh/ContainerService/README.md

 Container Service also supports HA for both nodes and master's.
 If active master goes down, second master which is in standby automatically becomes active.

-Using etcd cluster for supporting master's HA.
+Using etcd for supporting master's HA.

 # Pending